The Planning Setup Form

 A state pool is a directory, containing pddl-annotated states (but not all states in the directory have to be annotated).

-In the state pools field all state pools should be choosen, which can be to use to solve a particular task.
 During the generation process, all state pools are added as RAFCON libraries, in which the directory name is used as Library name.

 The state pools field consists of two fields: A directory chooser and a text field.